apalache-mc/apalache/UNRELEASED.md

 ### Features

 * `UNCHANGED x` now rewrites to `x' := x` instead of `x' = x`, when `x` is a variable name
+* Some simple type errors have more informative messages, see #1341

 ### Bug fixes